MK720-dev/ThAIrpy-/README.md

 ---
 ## Current Progress
 The project has successfully implemented an early-stage motion tracking system using TensorFlow MoveNet for human pose estimation.
-All the used scripts are in the Movenet folder.
+All the used scripts are in the **'MoveNet'** folder.
 Here’s what’s been built so far:

 ### `movenet.py`: Pose Estimation & Visualization